 The YouTube video player in FlutterFlow

-The FlutterFlow YoutubePlayer widget is a 'base element' in FlutterFlow indicting that it is an imporant key feature for FlutterFlow and is maintained as part of the FlutterFlow project.
-You can find it in the Base Elements section of the App Designer. (in the Widget Panel) or add it directly from the widget tree.
+The FlutterFlow YouTubePlayer widget is a Base Element — a first-party, maintained component that ships as part of FlutterFlow itself.
+You can find it in the Base Elements section of the Widget Panel, or add it directly from the widget tree.

-FlutterFlow Custom Action to populate YouTube URL
+FlutterFlow Custom Action to populate the YouTube URL

 On Tap Action